omerKkemal/oh-tool-v2/Readme.md

-# OH Tool V2
+# SpecterPanel

-**OH Tool V2** is an advanced online hacking tool designed to provide a comprehensive suite of functionalities for various hacking and penetration testing activities.
+**SpecterPanel** is an advanced online hacking tool designed to provide a comprehensive suite of functionalities for various hacking and penetration testing activities.
 The project is built using Flask and SQLAlchemy, and it includes multiple modules to handle different tasks.

 ## Table of Contents
 - [Installation](#installation)